Crate

 Throughout the 1980s and 1990s, Crate amps found their way onto stages and into rehearsal rooms worldwide.
 High-profile players including Billy Gibbons of ZZ Top, Gene Simmons of Kiss, Joe Walsh, Sammy Hagar, and Sting were among the musicians known to use Crate amplifiers.
 The brand was acquired by LOUD Technologies (later LOUD Audio) as part of its 2005 purchase of St. Louis Music, and production was eventually wound down.

 Crate has 174 products cataloged on Equipboard, including Combo Guitar Amplifiers, Guitar Amplifier Heads, and Guitar Amplifier Cabinets.
 Their gear is featured by 55 artists, with the strongest followings in Rock, Metal, and Pop.
-Notable users include Marty Friedman, Buck Dharma, and Scott Cortez.
+Notable users include Marty Friedman, Buck Dharma, and Sammy Hagar.
 Most Crate products sit on the budget-friendly end of the spectrum.

 Artists Who Use Crate